 Turmeric and health

-Together, these actions make curcumin the equivalent of an ultra-smart drug; rather than targeting one particular health problem, as most drugs do, it has beneficial effects in many different conditions, including inflammatory conditions, diabetes, obesity, neurologic disorders and long-term problems affecting the eyes, liver, lungs, intestines, kidneys, heart and circulation.
+Together, these actions make turmeric the equivalent of an ultra-smart medicine; rather than targeting one particular health problem, as most drugs do, it has beneficial effects in many different conditions, including inflammatory conditions, diabetes, obesity, neurologic disorders and long-term problems affecting the eyes, liver, lungs, intestines, kidneys, heart and circulation.

 Turmeric and weight loss